input-output-hk/plutus-pioneer-program/README.md

   - Enter a `nix-shell` in the Plutus repository directory with the correct commit checked out.
   - Build the [English Auction](code/week01) contract with `cabal build` (you may need to run `cabal update` first).
   - Go to the `plutus-playground-client` folder.
   - Start the Playground server with `plutus-playground-server`.
+When you will run this for the first time, a `nix` will build some things in the background, this will take time, be patient.
   - Start the Playground client (in another `nix-shell`) with `npm run start`.
+When you will run this for the first time, a `nix` will build some things in the background, this will take time, be patient.
   - Copy-paste the auction contract into the Playground editor.
   - Compile.
   - Simulate various auction scenarios.